DrewNaylor/guinget/README.md

 Not associated with Microsoft, and Microsoft does not endorse guinget.
 Not associated with the Synaptic project, either.

-You can install guinget by running `winget install guinget` in an Admin command prompt/PowerShell window, or by using an installer attached to the latest release.
+You can install guinget by running `winget install guinget` in an Admin command prompt/PowerShell window, or by using an installer attached to the [latest release](https://github.com/DrewNaylor/guinget/releases/latest).
+Please note that it may take a few days for new versions to be published to winget, so the Releases page is the fastest way to get new versions.

 Master branch build status:<br>
 [![Master branch build status](https://ci.appveyor.com/api/projects/status/ec0r3vwr0wmvtc23/branch/master?svg=true)](https://ci.appveyor.com/project/DrewNaylor/guinget/branch/master)